Do Go On - 369 - The Night Witches

 I wish that happened a few, you know, maybe 10, 20 years earlier.

-That would have been sick, actually.
+That would be sick, actually.

 You never know.